1860s Living History Farm

 Original Historic Structure - Relocated to Museum for preservation

-The Beers Sisters were local women who were highly respected and successful in farming and operating a dairy business in what was usually considered, at the turn of the century, a man’s world.
+The Beers Sisters were local women who were highly respected and successful in farming and operating a dairy business at the turn of the century.
 They ran a prosperous dairy farm and retail business through the early 1950s.
-The building you see here is their icehouse, which would have been filled with 200-lb blocks of ice cut from a frozen lake and used to cool their dairy products.
+The building here is their icehouse, which would have been filled with 200-lb blocks of ice cut from a frozen lake and used to cool their dairy products.
+The icehouse was originally located on the shore of Bowles Reservoir #1 (by the southwest corner of Marston Lake).
+It was constructed in 1900.
+The sisters used it for their dairy business from 1909 until 1926, when they invested in an ice machine.
+The building was then used as a granary.
+The sisters sold their business in 1951.
+The icehouse was moved to the Littleton Museum for preservation in 1981.

 1860s Cabin